EarthAdam/bonsai-data/README.md

 3. Make sure `ParseList.cs` and `DirectoryScanner.cs` files are pointing to a file such as `Repos` like in the above code example
 4. Hit "Play" in Unity

+### NOTE: This isn't working because not all files in that Repo are gone.
+Sorry.
+I'll work to update this at some point

 # Force Directed Graphing